matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Controller.$module.$action
 _Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [113](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L113)_

-This event exists for convenience and is triggered directly after the [Request.dispatch](#requestdispatch) event is triggered.
-It can be used to do the same things as the [Request.dispatch](#requestdispatch) event, but for one controller action only.
-Using this event will result in a little less code than [Request.dispatch](#requestdispatch).
+This event exists for convenience and is triggered directly after the {@hook Request.dispatch} event is triggered.
+It can be used to do the same things as the {@hook Request.dispatch} event, but for one controller action only.
+Using this event will result in a little less code than {@hook Request.dispatch}.

 Callback Signature:
 <pre><code>function(&amp;$parameters)</code></pre>